operator-framework/enhancements/enhancements/compound-bundle-constraints.md

 - Define nesting of compound constraints.
 - Describe how compound constraints are evaluated.
 - Describe what needs to change in OLM's resolver to support compound constraints.
-- Plan for implementation under an alpha feature gate, and a timeline for GA.

 ### Non-Goals